RitzyKingS/Analyzing-global-internet-patterns-Datacamp-Competition-/README.md

-Here's the updated version of your post for GitHub, with placeholders for the code, dashboard link, and internet usage chart image:

----

 🚀 **Completed the DataCamp Competition: Data Visualization Dashboard for Internet Usage Trends** 🌐📊

 🔗 Check out the interactive dashboard here: [https://lookerstudio.google.com/u/0/reporting/7c0563c6-172a-40ea-b11a-087340488806/page/r75dE]